Ka Kiu Lee

 Living Systems Institute, University of Exeter, Stocker Road, Exeter, EX4 4QD

-I am first year PhD student at the University of Exeter Living Systems Institute funded via a studentship from the Complex Living Systems PhD programme.
+I am a PhD student at the University of Exeter Living Systems Institute funded via a studentship from the Complex Living Systems PhD programme.
 My research focus is on establishing the molecular mechanisms underlying heterogenous antibiotic uptake in bacteria.
 I employ a range of interdisciplinary techniques including microfluidics, flow cytometry, omics and modelling in my research.
 Before joining the Living Systems Institute, I graduated with a BSc (Hons) Biological Sciences with Professional Placement degree from the University of Exeter and was a recipient of the Royal Society of Biology Top Student Award 2020.
 As part of my undergraduate degree, I carried out a 12-month research placement at the Shell Technology Center Houston BioDomain working on the microbial production of industrially relevant products.

 2020 - Present: PhD Student, Living Systems Institute, University of Exeter